Discussing the Topics of Your EPA 608 Certification Exam – Part 1

 The Clean Air Act

 Enacted in 1963, the original Clean Air Act laid the groundwork for cleaning up air pollution.
 In 1970, Congress passed an improved version to provide federal coverage across the country.
-20 years later, our government revised and expanded the Clean Air Act, giving the EPA the ability to implement and enforce regulations in order to reduce air pollution.
-This update provided a plan for phasing out many harmful chemicals, and also provided the correct capturing method for effectively managing CFCs.
-The EPA is tasked with enforcing rules against improper venting of refrigerants, as well as maintaining standards for responsible handling.
+Twenty years later, our government revised and expanded the Clean Air Act, giving the EPA the ability to implement and enforce regulations to reduce air pollution.
+This update provided a plan for phasing out many harmful chemicals, and provided the correct capturing method for effectively managing CFCs.
+The EPA enforces rules against improper venting of refrigerants, as well as maintaining standards for responsible handling.
 In 1992, the Montreal Protocol was held to phase out certain CFCs and HCFCs, as well as accelerate the timetable for more harmful materials.

 EPA 608 Regulations

 Are you ready to study for your EPA 608 exam?
-View our page for free study resources, and be sure to take your test online through Mainstream Engineering Corporation and EPATest.com when you’re ready!
+View our page for free study resources, and take your test online through Mainstream Engineering Corporation and EPATest.com when you’re ready!

-Technicians will need to rely on a list of approved refrigerants and blends if they wish to change the behavior of their material.
+Technicians need to rely on a list of approved refrigerants and blends if they want to change the behavior of their material.
 In many cases, refrigerants are blended to mimic behaviors similar to previous CFC or HCFC compounds.
-It’s important to pay close attention here, as some substitutes and lubricants are not compatible with certain refrigerants.
+You must pay close attention because some substitutes and lubricants are not compatible with certain refrigerants.

 EPA 608 certification also covers the different refrigerant states, as well as the major parts used with HVAC systems.
-You will learn how a vapor compression system operates, the different gauges used, and leak detection methods.
+With Mainstream Engineering’s free study resources, you will learn how a vapor compression system operates, the different gauges used, and leak detection methods.
 This section covers best practices to help you comply with all EPA regulations.

 The Three Rs

-One phrase you will hear a lot in the industry is Recover, Recycle, Reclaim.
+One phrase you hear a lot in the industry is recover, recycle, reclaim.
 In addition to sending used refrigerant to an EPA-approved facility for destruction, technicians have three options for how to handle refrigerant: